howtographql/howtographql/content/frontend/react-relay/7-subscriptions.md

 </Instruction>

-> Note: We're using a version 0.8.3 of the `subscriptions-transport-ws` package to be able to use the `SubscriptionClient`.
-The tutorial will soon be updated to use the latest APIs.

 This package contains the `SubscriptionClient` that you need to setup subscriptions on the frontend.
 The `SubscriptionClient` is a good fit in this case as it implements the same [protocol](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md) as the subscriptions API from Graphcool.